pieroproietti/penguins-eggs-book/chapter-6.md

 ```

 ### /etc/calamares/modules

-This directory lists the modules that Calamares should
+This directory lists the modules that calamares should
 load during the installation.
 Each module represents a specific step
 or functionality in the installation process.